We care, and it shows!

 So what do I mean by that?

 Well, let’s look at it this way.
-Consider the scenario where a client has $30,000 of lost wages.
-Now that’s a lot of lost wages, and that’s going to be a big component.
+Consider the scenario where a client has $30,000 of lost income in terms of lost wages and medical bills etc. Now that’s a lot of lost income, and that’s going to be a big component.
 But using one of the tips beforehand, you’ve isolated and recognized that for whatever reason, that maybe it’s because a lack of proof the insurance adjuster doesn’t believe that that’s the right number.
 Instead, the insurance adjuster thinks that the lost wages are really 10,000 or $15,000.

-Well if the insurance adjuster’s at $10,000 in lost wages and your at $30,000 in lost wages, and that’s economic damage, what are the chances that you’re going to be able to resolve your dispute?
-Probably not good, so why not stop the negotiation.
+Well if the insurance adjuster’s at $10,000 and your at $30,000 in your lost wages, and that’s economic damage, what are the chances that you’re going to be able to resolve your dispute?
+Probably not good, so why not stop the negotiation process.

 Try to understand why the insurance adjuster doesn’t believe what your damages are, and see if you can go back and gather up the appropriate evidence to prove beyond a shadow of a doubt to the insurance adjuster that your number is the correct number.